LVPlayground/playground/javascript/features/houses/README.md

 The following concepts are important for this feature:
   - **House locations** can be created by administrators around San Andreas.
 These define where players are able to purchase the houses of their liking.

+## Command: /houses
+The `/houses` command is available to administrators for administrating the available houses.
+It has the following options:

+  - **/houses create**: Creates a new house location.
+The price range of houses on this location is predetermined by an algorithm, and cannot be modified.
+  - **/houses**: Displays information about the command.